lemnos/talaria/man.md

 If the file is not empty (i.e from a previous invocation) its contents are used to populate the menu history as well as item order.

-**-p** *program*
-: Specifies a program which communicates with talaria using STDIN/STDOUT using the protocol described in the SCRIPTING PROTOCOL section.

 **-v**
 : Prints version information.